Master Laminar (LMNR) with our step-by-step tutorial, detailed feature walkthrough, and expert tips.

 An agent fails 40 minutes into a multi-step research task.
 Instead of rerunning the entire thing, restart from the exact decision point that went wrong and iterate on the fix.

 Captures screen recordings from browser agents and syncs them with trace timelines.
-Integrates with Browser Use, Stagehand, Playwright, and Browserbase.
+Integrates with Browser Use, Stagehand, Playwright, Kernel, and Browserbase.

 Debug why a browser automation agent clicked the wrong button by watching the recording alongside the agent's decision trace.